Christel Loetzsch: Career

 In 2020 Loetzsch sang the title role in Dusapin's Penthesilea in a concert performances at the Philharmonie de Paris with the Orchestre de Paris.
 With the same orchestra she sang the soprano cantata Le Soleil des eaux by Pierre Boulez under the baton of Klaus Mäkelä in 2021.
 Also in 2021, she sang Arnold Schoenberg's Pierrot lunaire, Op.
 21 with the Dresden Philharmonic under Marek Janowski.

 Loetzsch sang the Drummer in Viktor Ullmann's Der Kaiser von Atlantis with the Munich Radio Orchestra under the baton of Patrick Hahn, and jumped in as Fricka in Bern.
 She sang the Nurse in Richard Strauss' Die Frau ohne Schatten at Oper Frankfurt under Sebastian Weigle, and the young Dante in the world premiere of Dusapin's Il Viaggio, Dante under the baton of Kent Nagano at the Festival d'Aix-en-Provence.
 In late 2022 she sang Floßhilde in Wagner's Das Rheingold and Götterdämmerung, and Schwertleite in his Die Walküre in concert with the Dresden Philharmonic under Marek Janowski.

 Teaching

-Loetzsch is a lecturer for singing at the University of Music Franz Liszt Weimar, and was granted a three year stipend aimed at preparing female artists for an artistic professorship in 2021.
+Loetzsch is a lecturer in singing at the University of Music Franz Liszt Weimar, and was granted a three year stipend aimed at preparing female artists for an artistic professorship in 2021.